ioginy/codeCombat/README.md

 # codeCombat
- Answers that I am especially proud of.... at the time
+ Answers to codecombat challanges that I am especially proud of.... at the time :)